UniversityOfHelsinkiCS/pate/README.md

     "disableToska": true, // Do not set grp-toska as bcc or cc "color": "pink",, // Color of the header, test for yourself.
-    "header": "Sent by Pate", // The header text in the header, usually the name of the application "dryrun": true // Tells pate to accept this payload, log it but not actually send the mail }
+    "header": "Sent by Pate", // The header text in the header, usually the name of the application "headerFontColor": "white", // Set the color of the text in header, by default it is black "dryrun": true // Tells pate to accept this payload, log it but not actually send the mail }
 }